We can take action across all sectors - public, private, third and independent to address inequalities in practice through our work.

 It is vital to support people working within NHSScotland and Health and Social Care Partnerships (HSCPs) to increase their existing knowledge and skill around addressing inequalities.
 Staff will be better equipped to deliver services that help reduce health inequalities and to respond to the social and economic circumstances affecting individuals' health.

 We have produced statements that provide a framework of practical actions that the NHS and HSCPs should consider when developing their strategic plans.
-The publications allow health and social care planners and managers to consider health inequalities in the early stages of developing plans and priorities.
+The statements allow health and social care planners and managers to consider health inequalities in the early stages of developing plans and priorities.

 - employment processes